clux/facemaulers/recaps/59-undercover-chads.md

 End of the game they turtle both the enemies.
 Zoltan thrown off (but he has fire immunity), and body guard 300ft into the air (from flight).

 Players:
-- Faey
+- Guy
-- Mordai
+- Jay
-- Hanir
+- James

 (Flo down under)